itsuzef/mixxx-rasberrypi/README.md

 ### Optional steps:

-1. Set the waveforms to OpenGL - not set as default
-2. Use scp to copy music to the RPI after plugging in ethernet (username: `pi`, password: `mixxx`, home dir: `/home/pi/`) or plug in a usb stick
+1. Use scp to copy music to the RPI after plugging in ethernet (username: `pi`, password: `mixxx`, home dir: `/home/pi/`) or plug in a usb stick
-3. WARNING do this at your own risk - this can corrupt your SD card or worse!!
+2. WARNING do this at your own risk - this can corrupt your SD card or worse!!
 Overclock the raspberry pi.
 I found that as long as it has some sort of cooling solution an overclock to 2GHz on the Pi4 was completely stable.
 I found adding this to your `/boot/config.txt` was stable: